 You may wonder how long after the first contact, warts will show up.
 The answer is not clear but we know it ranges from few weeks to more than a year!
 (4 weeks to 20 months).

-What does a wart look like?
+How does a wart look like?
 How can we distinguish it from a corn?

 Warts can manifest differently depending on the location, age, subtype of the virus, patient’s immune system etc. There are several clinical manifestations of the lesions but we should remember that not every wart has all of the following criteria: